ThinkDataEd/curriculum/docs/unit1/lesson3.md

     vary.
 One example could be that Dakota, Kamryn, Emerson, and London all wear sneakers.
 Another example could be that Charlie and Jessie are both 61 inches tall.***</span>

-    100. Do any of the people in the data have different values for a given variable? <span style="color:grey">***Absolutely.
+    100. Do any of the people in the data have different values for a given variable? <span style="color:grey">***Answer: Absolutely.
     There are many instances of this in the data table.***</span>

 13. Discuss the term **variability**.
 As in question (b) above, the values for each variable vary